New Mexico Chile Resources

 The Zoom workshop series was dedicated to preserving the rich, bold flavor of New Mexico red chile.
 Please see the Red Chile Flyer (PDF).
 Hosted by Bernalillo County Extension Service in collaboration with the Valencia County.

-Making and Storing NM Red Chile Sauce - The first session of our Zoom workshop series was dedicated to preserving the rich, bold flavor of New Mexico red chile.
+The first session of our Zoom workshop series was dedicated to preserving the rich, bold flavor of New Mexico red chile.
 In this virtual class, you’ll learn how to make traditional red chile sauce from dried pods, plus techniques for freezing and long-term storage to enjoy the taste of New Mexico year-round.

 Whether you’re new to working with red chile or looking to refine your preservation skills, this session offers step-by-step guidance, tips on equipment and storage safety, and answers to your chile-related questions.

-- Video: Making and Storing
+Video: Making and Storing Red Chile

-Canning Red Chile Safely – Quality, Methods & Safety Essentials - Take your preservation skills to the next level with our second virtual workshop, focused on canning safety and quality control for New Mexico red chile.
+Take your preservation skills to the next level with our second virtual workshop, focused on canning safety and quality control for New Mexico red chile.
 In this session, we’ll explore the do’s and don’ts of canning chile, including current food safety guidelines, approved methods, and common mistakes to avoid.

 You’ll gain the confidence to preserve your homemade red chile safely while maintaining the rich flavor and vibrant color that makes New Mexico chile so iconic.

-- Video: Canning Red Chile Safely
+Video: Canning Red Chile Safely

-Dehydrating Red Chile – Jerky, Powders & Creative Uses - Wrap up our red chile preservation series with a flavorful and fun exploration of dehydration techniques and inventive recipes using New Mexico red chile.
+Wrap up our red chile preservation series with a flavorful and fun exploration of dehydration techniques and inventive recipes using New Mexico red chile.
 In this final session, we’ll dive into drying methods, how to make your own chile seasoning salts and even how to create chile-infused snacks like red chile jerky.

 Learn how to capture the essence of New Mexico chile in lightweight, shelf-stable forms perfect for gifting, cooking, or spicing up your pantry year-round.

-- Video: Dehydrating Red Chile
+Video: Dehydrating Red Chile

 2024 Green Chile Preservation Webinar Series